Fulbright Senior Award

 - Are Polish citizens who do not have dual Polish and U.S. citizenship or permanent residence in the U.S. (green card)

-- Are employed as researchers or researchers and lecturers in higher education institutions, research institutes, Polish Academy of Science units, international scientific institutes or other scientific units in Poland
+- Are employed as researchers and/or lecturers in higher education institutions, research institutes, Polish Academy of Science units, international scientific institutes, or other scientific units in Poland

 - Hold, at a minimum, a Ph.D. degree